TimothyKwon10/Palette/README.md

 ## Overview:

-Palette is a visual discovery platform where users can explore, save, and organize artwork into personal collections called Palettes.
-The platform supports infinite scrolling feeds, user uploads, and curation features such as personalized content and likes.
-Powered by AI models, Palette automatically tags images and enables semantic search, so users can discover content beyond simple keyword matching.
+Palette is a visual discovery platform where users can explore and organize artwork into personal collections called Palettes.
+Designed to inspire creativity, it combines a modern browsing experience with AI-powered search and tagging.
+Instead of relying only on keywords, Palette uses intelligent models to surface relevant and personalized content, making discovery seamless and engaging.

 ## Features:
   * Infinite Scrolling – browse large image libraries without page reloads.